-Alison Brown is the President and Chief Executive Officer of NAVSYS Corporation.
+Alison Brown is the Chairman and Chief Visionary Officer of NAVSYS Corporation.
+She founded NAVSYS in 1986 and served as President and Chief Executive Officer until 2006.
 She has a PhD in Mechanics, Aerospace, and Nuclear Engineering from UCLA, an MS in Aeronautics and Astronautics from MIT, and an MA in Engineering from Cambridge University.
 She was a member of the GPS-3 Independent Review Team and the Interagency GPS Executive Board Independent Advisory Team, and is an Editor of GPS World Magazine.
 She is an ION Fellow and an Honorary Fellow of Sidney Sussex College, Cambridge.